 Using Object Storage

-Object storage is one of the most commonly used storage paradigms in cloud computing.
-It helps organizations and individuals manage and distribute large volumes of data efficiently.
-In Virtual Kubernetes Services (VKS) workflows, object storage is frequently used for staging, persistence, and transfer.
-We recommend using rclone to manage your object storage resources.
+Object storage is a widely used cloud storage model designed for storing and managing large amount of unstructured data.
+In Virtual Kubernetes Services (VKS), object storage is commonly used for staging, persistence, and data transfer workflows.
+We recommend using Rclone to manage your object storage resources.

 Prerequisite

-Object Storage has been provisioned for your account.
+Object Storage has been provisioned under your account.

 Procedure